Cursor Integration

 archgate init --editor cursorWith plugin (beta)

-Section titled “With plugin (beta)”If you have logged in via archgate login, the init command also downloads and installs the Archgate plugin for Cursor.
+Section titled “With plugin (beta)”If you have logged in via archgate login, the init command also installs the Archgate plugin for Cursor.
 The plugin provides pre-built agent rules and skills that give Cursor’s AI agent a full governance workflow.

 To explicitly install the plugin: